 Probably better known as the Flatiron Building, this iconic spot that sits where Front, Church and Wellington Streets meet dates back to 1892.
 The iconic building is another of Toronto’s most recognizable landmarks and is forever being photographed by both locals and tourists in the city.

 Humber Bay Arch Bridge

 There’s just something about bridges that make them perfect for posting in Instagram and Humber Bay Arch Bridge is no exception.
 The 139-metre pedestrian bridge was completed in 1996 and it’s the only one of that style and type in the city.
-The eye-catching bridge spans the mouth of the Humber River and looks great on Instagram from every angle.
+The eye-catching bridge spans the mouth of the Humber River and looks great on Instagram from nearly every angle.

 West Toronto Railpath

 Walking or biking along the West Toronto Rail Path it’s easy to see why it winds up on Instagram on a fairly frequent basis.
 The industrial vibe, pops of greenery and the odd metal sculpture or splash of graffiti, combined with the feeling that you’re somehow insulated from the rest of the city make it a great spot for photo ops.
 The railpath runs from Cariboo Avenue, just north of Dupont Street West in the Junction to Dundas for now.
 Expansion plans are in the works.
 You’ll also find Henderson Brewing Co. and Drake Commissary on the Railpath if you’re there and get hungry or thirsty.

 Making the trip to the Evergreen Brick Works means you’ll be rewarded with lots of chances to snap some Insta-ready photos.
 Whether you’re browsing Toronto’s biggest farmers' market, checking out the native and edible plants in Koerner Gardens, taking a break at Tiffany Commons or exploring the parkland surrounding the Brick Works, there’s no shortage of photo-ops here.